N-Heterocyclic carbene boryl anion

-An N-heterocyclic carbene boryl anion is an isoelectronic structure of an N-heterocyclic carbene (NHC), where the carbene carbon is replaced with a boron atom that has a -1 charge.
+An N-heterocyclic carbene boryl anion is an isoelectronic structure of an N-heterocyclic carbene (NHC), where the carbene carbon is replaced with a boron atom that has a −1 charge.
 NHC boryl anions have a planar geometry, and the boron atom is considered to be sp^{2}-hybridized.
 They serve as extremely strong bases, as they are very nucleophilic.
 They also have a very strong trans influence, due to the σ-donation coming from the boron atom.
 NHC boryl anions have stronger electron-releasing character when compared to normal NHCs.
 These characteristics make NHC boryl anions key ligands in many applications, such as polycyclic aromatic hydrocarbons, and more commonly low oxidation state main group element bonding.

 Synthesis

-Ever since the first crystalline carbene structure was isolated by Arduengo ins 1990, tuning different properties of NHCs has been a popular area of study in main group chemistry.
+Ever since the first crystalline carbene structure was isolated by Arduengo in 1990, tuning different properties of NHCs has been a popular area of study in main group chemistry.
 The first NHC boryl anion was synthesized by Segawa in 2006.
 The precursor to the complex was first synthesized by a diimine reduction by magnesium followed by a reaction with BBr_{3}.
-The final complex was synthesized through cleavage on a boron-bromide bond in a bromo-diazaborole complex by lithium naphthalenide.
+The final complex was synthesized through cleavage on a boron–bromide bond in a bromo-diazaborole complex by lithium naphthalenide.
 This reaction made a boryllithium complex, where the boron atom shows strong structural similarity to a free boryl anion.
-These similarities show that boron has the anionic -1 charge and is recognized as an isoelectronic compound to a singlet carbene.
+These similarities show that boron has the anionic −1 charge and is recognized as an isoelectronic compound to a singlet carbene.
 The key to this synthesis was bulky R substituents on the nitrogen which prevented dimerization, something that is common in boron chemistry.
 These bulky substituents and low temperatures provided successful isolation of the species.